-- If a student accrues three behaviour points within a seven day period, this will result in a Stage 1, 30 minute after-school detention being issued. - Detentions run Tuesday-Friday, and the detention will be issued for the first available date after the student reaches three behaviour points. - If a student continues to accrue behaviour points, they will be issued a Stage 1 detention for every three points that accumulate (within a seven day period). - Students who accumulate excessive behaviour points in a short period of time will be addressed by their Head of Year and may be removed from lessons or be required to spend time in isolation. - If a student cannot attend a detention for any reason (such as having a session 6 lesson or intervention), it is their responsibility to contact their head of year before the end of the day to ask for the detention to be rearranged for the following day.
-Failure to do this will be treated as non-attendance and escalated to Stage 2. - If a student cannot attend a detention due to commitments outside school, confirmation of this must be submitted to the head of year by a parent/carer who will rearrange the detention for the following day.
+- If a student accrues three behaviour points within a seven-day period, this will result in a Stage 1, 30-minute after-school detention being issued. - Detentions run between Tuesday to Friday, and the detention will be issued for the first available date after the student reaches three behaviour points. - If a student continues to accrue behaviour points, they will be issued a Stage 1 detention for every three points that accumulate (within a seven-day period). - Students who accumulate excessive behaviour points in a short period of time, will be addressed by their Head of Year and may be removed from lessons or required to spend time in isolation. - If a student cannot attend a detention for any reason, (such as having a session 6 lesson or intervention), it is their responsibility to contact their head of year, before the end of the day, to ask for the detention to be rearranged for the following day.
+Failure to do this will be treated as non-attendance and escalated to Stage 2. - If a student cannot attend a detention due to commitments outside school, confirmation from the parent/carer must be submitted to the head of year, who will rearrange the detention for the following day.

-- Students who choose not to attend a Stage 1 detention will be escalated to Stage 2. - At Stage 2, students will be issued with a one-hour detention after school following the failure to attend the Stage 1 detention. - This one hour detention must be attended.
+- Students who choose not to attend a Stage 1 detention will move to Stage 2. - At Stage 2, students will be issued with a one-hour detention, after school, following the failure to attend the Stage 1 detention. - This one-hour detention must be attended.

-- Students who choose not to attend a Stage 2 detention will be escalated to Stage 3. - At Stage 3, students will be issued with a 90 minute, after school, SLT detention. - This is the final opportunity for students to show that they are willing to comply with the Allerton Grange Behaviour Policy before serious escalation occurs. - Two 90 minute SLT detentions in a half term results in an Isolation day until 16.00.
+- Students who choose not to attend a Stage 2 detention will move to Stage 3. - At Stage 3, students will be issued with a 90 minute after-school detention supervised by a member of the senior leadership team (SLT). - This is the final opportunity for students to show that they are willing to comply with the Allerton Grange Behaviour Policy before serious escalation occurs. - Two 90-minute SLT detentions in a half term results in an Isolation day until 16.00.